michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 As financial controller, you have a unique opportunity to lead KPI transformation:

-1. **Education**: Help the organization understand the difference between various types of measures
+1. **Education**: Help the organisation understand the difference between various types of measures
 2. **Facilitation**: Lead workshops to identify CSFs and potential KPIs
 3. **Integration**: Connect KPIs to planning and budgeting processes
 4. **Analysis**: Provide insight into relationships between lead and lag indicators
 5. **Technology**: Champion systems that enable more frequent measurement

-As Parmenter notes in "The Leading-Edge Manager's Guide to Success" (2011), "The finance team is uniquely positioned to lead performance measurement initiatives given their analytical skills and organization-wide perspective."
+As Parmenter notes in "The Leading-Edge Manager's Guide to Success" (2011), "The finance team is uniquely positioned to lead performance measurement initiatives given their analytical skills and organisation-wide perspective."

 ## Self-Assessment: How Effective Are Your Current KPIs?